 A perfectly moist Roasted Chicken with a hint of lemon and herbs!

 Once we have eaten all (or most) the meat off the bird, I freeze the chicken carcass with the leg bones to make chicken broth at a later date.
-This makes me feel very “Suzie Homemaker”!
-Happiness.
+This makes more of a dark stock than a lighter one from raw chicken.

 Ingredients